-- Preview Email Newsletter

 A new study published in the journal Science Immunology suggests that men are less likely than women to experience chronic pain in general, and that their pain is less persistent because testosterone may help with pain management.

-Lori Urban, an ass more PR
+Lori Urban, an associate professor of anesthesiology at the Universi more PR

 USU Recognizes 2026 Faculty Award Winners (10)